Buying A House With A Friend: Pros, Cons And How To Get Started

 Figuring out how to split up might feel like a bad start to owning a home together, but it’s important to have an idea of what you’ll do if something unexpected happens.

-Buying a house with a friend might be a great way for you to achieve homeownership, but it's not a decision you should make lightly.
-Before diving in, make sure you understand the financial and logistical hurdles you'll face as well as the human and emotional elements that might affect the purchase or, more importantly, your relationship.
+Buying a house with a friend or multiple friends might be a great way for you to achieve homeownership, but it’s not a decision you should make lightly.
+Before diving in, make sure you understand the financial and logistical hurdles you’ll face, as well as the human and emotional elements that might affect the purchase or, more importantly, your relationship.

-When you're both ready, you can apply online to get started on your mortgage and review your home loan options together.
+When all parties are ready, you can apply online to get started on your mortgage and review your home loan options together.

 See What You Qualify For